craig8196/hitime/README.md

 ## TODO
 <a name="todo" />

-- [ ] Search (again) for any similarly designed libraries/tools.
-- [ ] More rigorous demonstrations for the core ideas and any associated testing
+- [ ] More rigorous proofs for the core ideas and any associated testing
-- [ ] Add randomized, more rigorous, testing for start_range.